fabric8io/fabric8/doc/brokerClients.md

 If you deploy it with a client profile then it will connect to that client profile's broker group. e.g.

-* example-camel-mq and mq-client-us to connect the example-camel-mq to the **us** broker group
+* **example-camel-mq** and **mq-client-us** to connect camel route to the **us** broker group
-* example-camel-mq and mq-client-emea to connect the example-camel-mq to the **emea** broker group
+* **example-camel-mq** and **mq-client-emea** to connect camel route to the **emea** broker group

+To demonstrate this, we can reuse first three steps from the example above.
+Finally we'd start a camel demo that uses broker in **us** group with

+    FuseFabric:karaf@root> container-create-child --profile mq-client-us --profile example-camel-mq root example-us The following containers have been created successfully:
+	    Container: example-us.

+In the similar fashion we can start a demo that uses *emea* group

+    FuseFabric:karaf@root> container-create-child --profile mq-client-emea --profile example-camel-mq root example-emea The following containers have been created successfully:
+	    Container: example-emea.